 By Lora Wray Photo by Mark Ruth

-My SCUBA instructor gently picked up a ten-inch purple blob of a creature, pulled the regulator from his mouth and kissed the slimy thing!
-I witnessed this action in amazement, as I experienced my first open water dive at age 35: amazement first that such a creature existed (it was a sea hare), that anyone would smooch such an animal, and that a diver could easily pop out the regulator while underwater.
-(Man, did I have a lot to learn.)
+While underwater, my scuba diving instructor gently picked up a ten-inch purple blob of a creature, pulled the breathing regulator from his mouth and kissed the slimy thing!
+I witnessed this action in amazement, as I experienced my first open-water dive at age 35: stunned first that such a creature existed (it was a sea hare), that anyone would smooch such an animal, and then that a diver would remove their regulator (air source) while underwater.
+I sure had a lot to learn.

-Building trust in and comfort with my SCUBA equipment took priority over exploring the nearby animal-rich rocks and undulating kelp.
-Mark, in instructor status for 10 years, made my goal for the dive a pleasant one - relax and enjoy the scenery, with a few easy exercises thrown in.
-A nice start for a reforming bookworm.
+Building trust in and comfort with my scuba equipment took priority over exploring the nearby animal-rich rocks and undulating kelp.
+Mark, in instructor status for 10 years, made my goal for the dive a pleasant one -- relax and enjoy the scenery, with a few easy exercises thrown in.
+A nice start for a bookworm expanding her boundaries.

-My buddy in life, as well as in diving, Mark and I held hands as we coasted a few inches above the pale, sandy bottom of the bay, my eyes open wide (I wasn't watching for great whites . . . nope, not me.)
+My buddy in life, as well as in diving, Mark and I held hands as we coasted a few inches above the light, sandy bottom of the bay, my eyes open wide (I wasn't watching for Great Whites . . . nope, not me.)
 He monitored my buoyancy and made helpful adjustments from time to time.
 He later told me that it takes between 20-30 dives for most people to get a good feel for their buoyancy, if they're paying attention to fine-tuning it.

 I watched my instructor in peaceful delight (the cold didn't matter), as he spotted creature after creature and pointed them out to me.
-I enjoyed each small, plain fish to the most unusual balloon-like critters, like the sea hare he had smooched earlier.
-I took great delight in the tiny turbos (like one-inch flounders) that would scoot away from my exploring fingers, as if propelled with turbojets.
+I enjoyed each small, plain fish to the most unusual balloon-like critters, like the sea hare he had loved on earlier.
+I took great delight in the tiny turbos (like one-inch flounders) that would scoot away from my exploring fingers, as if propelled by turbojets.

 Pool diving more difficult than open water

-We practiced a rough-water entry, which meant walking backward into the water.
-This would be tricky with no gear on, but fully suited up with a tank, weight-belt and fins on, dodging rocks in swirling sand and churning water, it probably took five full minutes to accomplish.
+We practiced a rough-water entry, which meant walking backwards into the water.
+This would be tricky with no gear on, but fully suited up with a tank, weight-belt and fins on, dodging rocks in swirling sand and churning water, it probably took five full minutes to do.

 A novice even to snorkeling and ocean swimming, I reminded my instructor that every step of today's small adventure was foreign to me.
-I had a foot-long spout attached to my head, but had yet to use it much and gain confidence in breathing through it.
-It was far easier to drink the bay through it.
+I also had a foot-long snorkel attached to my head, but had yet to use it much and gain confidence in breathing through it.
+It was far easier to drink the bay through it like a straw.
 But I met all my goals that day, and was grateful to learn that I have some natural ability and calm about the whole concept of diving.